ADA Compliance For Websites – A Complete Guide

 Transcription services are much more affordable than paying an employee to transcribe content for you.
 Also, keep in mind, if you were to transcribe audio on your own, you could be looking at up to 6 hours to transcribe a single hour of audio or video content!
 Not to mention, you would need to spend additional time researching laws surrounding subtitles for the hearing impaired to ensure your captions meet those standards.

-How Can Small Businesses Afford Accessibility Upgrades?
+How Can Small Businesses Afford Accessibility Upgrades To Meet The ADA Laws?

 Ensuring that your content reaches a wider audience seems like common sense.
 If your small business is currently missing out on customers who live with hearing impairments, captioning can help change that.
 Being more inclusive is always good for business!